 In 2020, malware, often in the form of a ransomware attack, continued to be incredibly prominent.
 The most popular variants we encountered were those that exfiltrated the victim’s data as a way of threatening victims who refuse to pay their ransom, such as REvil/Sodinokibi and DoppelPaymer.

 Also popular are phishing attacks, which continue to be a key technique utilized by all classes of attackers.
 This was especially noticeable when many cybercriminals took advantage of COVID-19 as a topic to lure victims, but there have also been other varieties of phishing campaigns with different contents and formats to trick victims.
 As hackers adapt to a reality where cloud service offerings like Office 365 are increasingly used in corporate environments, one very common tactic we observed is the use of fake Microsoft login pages.
-We have been able to identify a significant number of these during our threat hunting campaigns, like the one seen in this HTM spear-phishing email campaign.
+We have been able to identify a significant number of these during our threat hunting campaigns.

 There have also been multiple attack campaigns that utilized unpatched vulnerabilities in widely used software.
 Some examples of campaigns that we have investigated include attacks on the Citrix vulnerability (CVE-2019-19781) as well as the Zerologon vulnerability.
 There are also campaigns that exploit software updates instead of a vulnerability in the software, and compromise victims via the compromised updates.
 Some examples of this include the GoldenSpy campaign and the recent SolarWinds Sunburst campaign.